In Canada, the government provides free primary medical and health services (OHIP) to those living in the country who qualify for the scheme.

 - Eye tests

-- Travel Expenses: If you live in the north of Ontario and have to travel long distances to get some specialized medical services, the Ontario Health Insurance Plan may cover part of your travel expenses.
+- Travel Expenses: If you live in the north of Ontario and travel long distances to get specialized medical services, the Ontario Health Insurance Plan may cover part of your travel expenses.

 QUALITY AFFORDABLE DENTAL IMPLANTS